-The existence of these Labs shows the increasing importance of Labs in addressing increasing the quality of policy and ensuring their implementations.
-They also show the centrality of research as the basis for ensuring that policy delivers value to the citizens.
-The Labs work with Think tanks in their various communities.
-The Africa Policy Implementation and Effect Lab will be the first of its kind that focuses exclusively on Africa.
-The Lab will seek to work in partnership with similar Labs to deliver on its goals.
-The uniqueness of the Lab lies in the use of digital technology to track the decisions of the African Union and regional economic communities and apply the same technologies in justifying the implementation of protocols, treaties, and policies.
+The existence of different Labs, mostly in developed countries shows their increasing importance in addressing the quality of policy and ensuring their implementation.
+It also shows the centrality of research as the basis for ensuring that policy delivers value to the citizens.
+The Labs work with Think Tanks in their various communities.
+The AFPIL will be the first of its kind that focuses exclusively on Africa.
+It will seek to work in partnership with similar Labs to deliver on its goals.

+The uniqueness of the Lab lies in the use of digital technology (such as artificial intelligence and machine learning) to track the decisions of the AU and RECs and apply the same technologies in justifying the implementation of protocols, treaties, and policies.
+The technologies will help to foster data-driven and evidence-based policymaking, and ultimately improve the implementation and enforcement of those policies.

 One of the main challenges to implementing regional integration policies in Africa is the limited consultation and communication with the people.
-By fostering multi-stakeholder engagements, the Africa Policy Implementation and Effect Lab will help to address this by ensuring the involvement of civil society organizations, the private sector, academia, and community leaders on key issues of trade integration, informal trade, gender and employment, and mobility of people.
+By fostering multi-stakeholder engagements, the AFPIL will help to address this by ensuring the involvement of civil society organizations, the private sector, academia, and community leaders on key issues of trade integration, informal trade, gender, and employment and mobility of people.